Two machine vision systems secure quality of aluminium trays

 Four cameras for hole inspection

-At the second image processing station, directly after the contour checking station, the trays are checked for leaks.
+At the second machine vision system, directly after the contour checking station, the trays are checked for leaks.
 “The material thickness of the aluminium strips, from which the trays are pressed, is between 40 and 180 µm depending on the type of container.
 When deep drawing challenging container shapes, there is always the risk of material cracks even when processes run smoothly.
 Such defects must be detected in any event to ensure that the food is subsequently packaged hygienically without leaks and to rule out customer complaints,” says Schmidt underlining the importance of this inspection process.

 Images are taken at this point by four Genie Nano area scan cameras supplied by Teledyne Dalsa, each capturing one half of the trays.
 To detect leaks it is best to work with background lighting, as any light shining through can be reliably detected and identified as a defect.
 Containers which have leak points are also sorted and fed to a recycling process.

-A monitor is used to check and visualise the inspections, the results of the image analysis from both image processing stations can be combined into a single view.
+A monitor is used to check and visualise the inspections, the results of the image analysis from both machine vision systems can be combined into a single view.
 The staff have the option of retrieving images of defects to check whether the system is working correctly.
 Based on this, good/bad decisions made by the system can be tracked and necessary settings corrected if required.

-The trays identified by the image processing station as defect-free are automatically stacked, shrink-wrapped and packaged.
+The trays identified by the machine vision system as defect-free are automatically stacked, shrink-wrapped and packaged.
 The tasks of the employees responsible for looking after the automated lines in the Novelis production building are limited to placing the aluminium coil at the entrance to the press line, providing the packaging materials and taking away the pallets with the stacked, packaged trays.

-For the production engineer Schmidt, the image processing station is clearly the key element to the whole facility: “Due to the high production speeds, without this system it would have been impossible to replace the former random checks with a reliable 100% inspection of the contours as well as checking for leaks.
+For the production engineer Schmidt, the machine vision system is clearly the key element to the whole facility: “Due to the high production speeds, without this system, it would have been impossible to replace the former random checks with a reliable 100% inspection of the contours as well as checking for leaks.
 Thus increasing the cost-effectiveness of our processes to the current level.”

 According to Schmidt, the decisive factor for the fast, successful implementation of the fully automated solution is working together with experienced partners, to whom Novelis was able to rely on: “Industrielle Sensorsysteme Wichmann GmbH took care of all elements competently from the initial tests and design studies through to the integration and commissioning process.
 This made an important contribution to making this project a reality.”